Education refers here to education leading to a qualification or degree.

 The Finnish educational system is comprised of the following:

-Pre-primary education is provided in Finland to children between the ages of three and six, usually at children's day care homes.
+Pre-primary education is provided in Finland to 6-year-old children, usually at children's day care homes.
 Some 6-year-old children receive pre-primary education in comprehensive schools.
-Attendance of pre-primary education is voluntary.
+Attendance of pre-primary education has been compulsory since 2015.

 Comprehensive school education is general knowledge education provided for entire age cohorts.
 All children permanently resident in Finland must attend compulsory education.
 Compulsory education starts in the year of the child's seventh birthday.